 While tracking is happening you can see its results (almost) in real-time in the

 Viewer.
-If you see that something strange is happening (like wrong expressions, or subject’s head is being lost), you can abort the tracking.
+If you see that something strange is happening (like wrong expressions, or subject’s head is being lost), you can abort the tracking — the tracking results won’t be lost.
 And here we come to refining process.

-Refine button on the first toolbar of FaceTracker, it’ll run through frames between existing keyframes and refine the model position.
-Use this procedure repeatedly to refine tracking results across all frames of a footage.
+Refine button on the first toolbar of FaceTracker, it’ll run through frames between existing keyframes and refine the model position using information from two keyframes.
+Use this procedure repeatedly to refine tracking results across all frames of a footage when needed.
 Usually, you don’t need to set a lot of manual keyframes but it depends on the content of the source footage.

 Sometimes you might want to remove a keyframe set next or before the current frame, or all keyframes before or after the current frame.
 You can use keyframe and tracking data cleanup buttons in the middle of the first FaceTracker toolbar.